-frustration that Islamists from all these countries felt when only the peripheral states of Sudan and Afghanistan are willing to give them sanctuary.
-The marginalized elements who joined up in al-Qaeda do not represent the future, he claims, but the past.
+Pakistan and Algeria, the decline of Islamist fervour in Iran, the impossibility of escaping repression in Saudi-Arabia, and the frustration that Islamists from all these countries felt when only the peripheral states of Sudan and Afghanistan would give them sanctuary.
+The marginalised elements who joined up in Al-Qaeda do not represent the future, he claims, but the past.

-Also ideologically, al-Qaeda is attached to the past rather than the future.
-As mentioned, it wants to revive the Caliphate, and its hopes seem unrealistically based on the assumption that a sudden Islamic revival could occur in today's world in the same way that the faith spread from the Arabian peninsula to North Africa, Southeast Europe, Central, South and Southeast Asia in centuries long past.
+Also ideologically, they are strongly attached to the past.
+As mentioned, they want to revive the Caliphate, and their hopes seem unrealistically based on the assumption that a sudden Islamic revival could occur in today's world in the same way that the faith spread from the Arabian peninsula to North Africa, Southeast Europe, Central, South and Southeast Asia in centuries long past.
 Today, however, the state system is probably too well entrenched to give way to the onslaught of a loosely organized army of Jihadis.
-However, it is also possible that the Bush administration's reactions after 11 September, notably the plan to attack Iraq, may undermine the existing state system in the Middle East, break up Iraq, undermine the Saudi regime, perhaps even Egypt's, and thus provide new opportunities for radical Islamist movements.
-This would constitute a triumph for al-Qaeda, since there were precisely its goals.
+The latest place where the Jihadi movement is getting into serious trouble with a national army is Pakistan.

-The final classification of the US-al-Qaeda conflict will depend on what happens next.
-If al-Qaeda has been, or is being, so badly beaten by military operations, police work and financial controls that it fails to launch further attacks, if other insurgent groups who use terrorist methods remain mainly confined to national frameworks, and if terrorism again fades from its role as America's foremost enemy, then the al-Qaeda-US war will probably be remembered mainly as an episode, like the wave of assassinations around 1900.
-If, however, al-Qaeda is able to sustain itself and launch series of new attacks, if other trans-national groups of a similar kind emerge, or if the US is able to sustain the fear of international terrorism by playing on the memory of 9/11 and dramatising new dangers, then we are likely to enter a dark period of 'global civil wars'.
+The way the US-Al-Qaeda war will be remembered and classified will depend on future developments.
+If Al-Qaeda has been, or is being, so badly beaten by military operations, police work and financial controls that it fails to launch further attacks, if other insurgent groups who use terrorist methods remain mainly confined to national frameworks, and if terrorism again fades from its role as America's foremost enemy, then the Al-Qaeda-US war will probably be remembered mainly as an episode, like the wave of assassinations around 1900.
+If, however, Al-Qaeda is able to sustain itself and launch series of new attacks, if other trans-national groups of a similar kind emerge, or if the US is able to sustain the fear of international terrorism by playing on the memory of 9/11 and dramatising new dangers, then we are likely to be in a situation where the term 'global civil war' becomes more and more appropriate.